For The Record

 REALAUDIO NB: This RealAudio stream contains FTRs 673 and 674 in sequence.
 Each is a 30 minute segment.

 In this program we explore the actions and political heritage of House speaker Nancy Pelosi, viewed against the background of the ideology and career of SS man Otto Von Bolschwing.
 Von Bolschwing’s protege Helene Von Damm selected the personnel who have staffed the GOP over the years.
 The junior players in the Reagan administrations became some of the senior figures–the so-called neo-cons–in the Bush II years.
 The program—interrogatory in nature—asks if Pelosi might be an accomplice of the Underground Reich, a “Bormann Democrat.”
+This is not to say that Ms. Pelosi doesn’t have a good overall voting record, but financial ties often transcend party allegiance.
 (The reference is, as veteran listeners know, to the Bormann capital network, the decisively powerful economic component of a Third Reich gone underground, exposed by the late, heroic Paul Manning.)

 Beginning with Pelosi’s statement about having been mislead by the CIA about torture, the program notes that Pelosi has been, in effect, something of an Achilles Heel for the Obama administration.
 Pelosi has served as a lightning rod to Republican attacks on Obama’s stimulus proposal, with regard to delays in, and watering down of, the package.
 In addition, Pelosi has indicated opposition to additional budgetary outlays to prop up the economy, despite many leading economists’ views that considerably more money must be allocated, in order to avoid catastrophe.
 Although these developments may be happenstance, Pelosi’s background and political heritage suggest a possible sinister explanation.